triwahyupra/project3_semantic_segmentation/README.md

 - Email: [ triwahyu@reefgen.io ]
 - LinkedIn: [ [triwahyupra](https://www.linkedin.com/in/triwahyupra) ]

-hank you for your support and contributions!
+Thank you for your support and contributions!